 Attractions, Activities, and Additional Information

-Although there aren't many activities listed through the Forest Service at Mount Charleston or Charleston Peak, there are a number of great vacation options through the two hotel resorts nearby including skiing, horseback riding, and even a tandem skydiving package.
+Although there aren't many activities listed through the Forest Service at Mount Charleston or Charleston Peak, there are several great vacation options through the two hotel resorts nearby including skiing, horseback riding, and even a tandem skydiving package.
 Still, even if you don't visit one of the resorts, hiking, picnicking, and camping are all free to visitors of the Spring Mountains National Recreation Area.

 Unless you are in peak physical condition, prepare for the possibility of not reaching the summit as this hike is difficult for the average flat-land-living tourist.
 Take plenty of breaks along your journey and be sure to enjoy yourself as you're surrounded by some of the most beautiful natural landscapes Nevada has to offer.